murkl/arch-os/CONTRIBUTING.md

-Most changes belong in [`installer/`](installer) (the Arch Linux half, which is where packages, tasks and questions live) or in [`recovery/`](recovery), the same kind of tree for repairing a system that is already on a disk.
+Most changes belong in [`installer/`](installer) (the Arch Linux half, which is where packages, tasks and questions live) or in [`recovery/`](recovery), the same kind of module for repairing a system that is already on a disk.
 The [`runtime/`](runtime) is the frame around both and changes for bugs and features, not for a new package.